- > English Courses in Ireland

 Main costs to consider if you want to study in Ireland

 English language schools in Ireland have partner health insurance providers that offer coverage that you can choose to buy or not; however, every student in Ireland, no matter for how long they study there, need health insurance.
-In some cases, travel insurance can be used, but for various cases the Irish government asks for health insurance from a company based in Ireland, and doesn’t accept health coverage provided by foreign companies.
+In some cases, travel insurance can be used, but for various cases the Irish government asks for health insurance from a company based in Ireland, and does not accept health coverage provided by foreign companies.
 Whatever the case, we recommend having some form of health coverage to protect you in case of any accidents or health issues.

 Depending on the school, the different books and materials could be included on the course’s fees, or come separately.
 Additionally, schools change books between English levels.

-In Ireland you’ll find different kinds of accommodation, as well as different prices.
+In Ireland you will find different kinds of accommodation, as well as different prices.
 Schools tend to offer rooms in homestays or in private student residences, both including different amenities.
 You can also opt to rent an apartment on your own or with other students.
 Prices start at €1,293 for a 45m2-studio apartment in a normal area, without utilities.
 In an expensive area this will cost around €1,539.

 In some cases, the different housing options arranged or promoted by English institutes can include food within the fees you pay, which is the case for homestays and some residences.
-However, in other cases you’ll have to pay for food, either eating out in restaurants or cooking at home, if possible.
+However, in other cases you will have to pay for food, either eating out in restaurants or cooking at home, if possible.
 As an example, a fast food combo costs around €8.

 Single Entry: €60 Multi Entry: €100 Full time student registration: €300 (same for renewals)